 ‘Manisa Sehayat’ bus is used to go to manisa from izmir.(It's only 20 minutes)

-Student hotel is in the city center and the blue city buses (with bus number:1,10,11,21) are used to get to the hospital.(It's approximately 15 minutes by bus) --> !Transportation might differ according to where you stay!
+Student hotel is in the city center and the blue city buses (with bus number:1,10,11,21 -these numbers might be updated, we will let you know the current bus numbers if it changes.) are used to get to the hospital.(It's approximately 15 minutes by bus) --> !Transportation might differ according to where you stay!

 Medical History Museum(Manisa): Tracing the history of medicine across the globe, this ambitious museum in the grounds of the Sultan Mosque occupies a handsome bimarhane (mental hospital) that was commissioned by Süleyman the Magnificent in 1539 as part of the külliye (mosque complex).
 Run by Celal Bayar Üniversitesi, its exhibitions are fascinating.